-You might need to monitor journeys located behind a login.
-There are two ways to ensure that your Datadog Browser tests can go through the login steps of your application to perform validation on post login pages:
+You may need to monitor user journeys located behind a login.
+There are two ways to ensure that your Datadog browser tests can go through the login steps of your application to perform validation on post-login pages:

-You can also ensure your credentials are securely stored and obfuscated across the application using secured global variables.
+To ensure your credentials are securely stored and obfuscated across the application, use obfuscated global variables.

 To record your steps without logging out of your application, use the recorder’s incognito mode.

-Opening a pop up in incognito mode allows you to start your test’s recording from the start URL set in your test configuration with a session completely isolated from your own browser’s main session and user data.
-The freshly opened incognito pop up ignores all your previous browser history: cookies, local data, etc. You are automatically logged out from your account and can start recording your login steps as if you were visiting your website for the first time.
+Opening a pop-up in incognito mode allows you to start your test’s recording from the start URL set in your test configuration with a session completely isolated from your own browser’s main session and user data.
+The freshly opened incognito pop-up ignores all your previous browser history including cookies and local data.
+You are automatically logged out from your account and can start recording your login steps as if you were visiting your website for the first time.

 Note: Use the subtest feature to group your login steps into a single subtest that you can then reuse across any other browser tests that require a login.

 If your website uses SSO for login, input your application’s URL as the starting URL of your browser test.
 The test performs the required redirections as part of the first default Navigate to URL step.

 Some SSO providers might detect Datadog’s browser tests as bots and prevent them from logging in, for example, by adding a reCAPTCHA.
 If that is your case, consider reaching out to your SSO provider to see if it is possible to turn off bot detection when identifying requests as coming from Synthetic browser tests (such as for a specific set of credentials or Synthetic tests specific headers) for testing purposes.

 An alternative would be to use a non-SSO approach and leverage a regular username and password combination to go through login.

 Datadog Synthetic Monitoring supports Time-based One Time Passwords (TOTP), a multi-factor authentication method that combines a secret key and the current time to generate a one-time password.